Welcome to Hertfordshire Walker

 6 miles (9.6 km) with 186m total ascent

-This walk is combination of two of our shorter walks which links the paths around Wildhill to those north-east of Little Berkhamsted.
+This walk is a combination of two of our shorter walks which links the paths around Wildhill to those north-east of Little Berkhamsted.
 You might get muddy if you are walking after rain because there are two paths along the way that can get churned up.
-There is quite a lot of up and down and lane walking.
+There are some nice views between points 7 and 8.

 Directions